v8/v8.dev/src/docs/webassembly-opcode.md

 Luckily for us `addl` is already implement.
 If our new opcode required writing a new assembly instruction implementation, we would add it to [`src/compiler/backend/x64/assembler-x64.cc`](https://cs.chromium.org/chromium/src/v8/src/codegen/x64/assembler-x64.cc), where the assembly instruction is encoded into bytes and emitted.

-Tip: to inspect the generated code, we can pass `--print-code` to `cctest`
+Tip: to inspect the generated code, we can pass `--print-code` to `cctest`.

 ## Other architectures

 In this codelab we only implemented this new instruction for x64.
-The steps required for other architectures are similar: add Turbofan machine operators, use the platform-dependent files for instruction selection, scheduling, code generation, assembler.
+The steps required for other architectures are similar: add TurboFan machine operators, use the platform-dependent files for instruction selection, scheduling, code generation, assembler.

 Tip: if we compile what we have done so far on another target, e.g. arm64, we are likely to get errors in linking.
 To resolve those errors, add `UNIMPLEMENTED()` stubs.